-Fig. 5.270: Editing table cells.
+Fig. 5.290: Editing table cells.

-Moreover, you can add new rows from scratch selecting the "Add row" button will be available if inside template there is a configuration: <CONFIGURATION name="enableAddRecords" value="true"/>
+Moreover, you can add new rows from scratch selecting the "Add row" button in the header of last column.
+Insert in each cell the corresponding value: string, number or date.
+"Add row" button will be available if inside template there is a configuration: <CONFIGURATION name="enableAddRecords" value="true"/>